Reflex Sympathetic Dystrophy Syndrome

 the sacrum and coccyx, a group of bones fused together at the base of the spine.

-for example, someone lifts something too heavy, causing a sprain, pull, strain, or spasm in
+when, for example, someone lifts something too heavy, causing a sprain, pull, strain, or

-shock absorbers.
-In many cases, degeneration or pressure from overexertion can cause a
+like shock absorbers.
+In many cases, degeneration or pressure from overexertion can

-disc to shift or protrude and bulge, causing pressure on a nerve and resultant pain.
-When
+cause a disc to shift or protrude and bulge, causing pressure on a nerve and resultant

-cervical, thoracic, lumbar, sacral, and coccygeal.
-The cord also has nerve roots and
+vertebrae: cervical, thoracic, lumbar, sacral, and coccygeal.
+The cord also has nerve

 The Nervous Systems